DPWasserman/lending-club/README.md

 # Lending Club Loan Analysis

-- A joint project by fellows of the New York City Data Science Academy
+- A joint project by fellows of the New York City Data Science Academy to evaluate investment opportunities in Lending Club loans

 ## Setup
 - By running `import config`, a data folder will be created.